Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 7. What length-to-width ratio should I choose?

-1.15, 1.25 for classic.
-1.25, 1.35 if you prefer more elongated.
-Below 1.10 starts looking square.
-Above 1.40 can look stretched, though some buyers love that look.
+1.15 to 1.25 for classic rectangular radiant.
+1.25 to 1.35 if you prefer a more elongated look.
+Below 1.10 starts looking square (closer to square radiant territory).
+Above 1.40 can look stretched, though some buyers specifically love that more dramatic profile.

 Last updated: April 2026.